BLACK BRITISH THEATRE AND PERFORMANCE

 Program fees include tuition, all excursions (theatre trips, site visits, museum admission and tours, etc.), required books/scripts and accommodation while on the course.

 All fees are payable in US dollars.
-Please contact Finance Director Ruth Paul at rpaul@bada.org.uk should you wish to settle the fees in UK Sterling so that an appropriate rate can be agreed.
+Please contact Acting Finance Director Helen Ainsworth at hainsworth@bada.org.uk should you wish to settle the fees in UK Sterling so that an appropriate rate can be agreed.

 On acceptance, in order to hold their place, applicants will need to pay a non-refundable deposit of $500 and indicate whether they wish to make their own accommodation arrangements or use those arranged by BADA.